bantaba/iac-vibe-infra/README.md

   - Verify SSL certificate is properly stored in Key Vault
   - Check that managed identity has access to Key Vault for certificate retrieval
   - Validate backend pool health probe configurations
+- **SQL Database Issues**:
+  - Verify administrator credentials are secure and meet complexity requirements
+  - Ensure Azure AD administrator object ID is valid and accessible
+  - Check firewall rules allow access from required subnets
+  - Validate that vulnerability assessment storage account is accessible
+  - Ensure TLS 1.2 is supported by client applications
+- **Storage Account Issues**:
+  - Verify storage account name is globally unique and follows naming conventions
+  - Check that network access rules allow required subnet access
+  - Ensure lifecycle management rules don't conflict with application requirements
+  - Validate that private endpoints are properly configured for network isolation
+- **Private Endpoint Issues**:
+  - Verify subnet has sufficient IP addresses for private endpoint allocation
+  - Check that private DNS zones are properly linked to virtual networks
+  - Ensure service endpoints are disabled on subnets using private endpoints
+  - Validate that applications are configured to use private endpoint FQDNs

 ## Contributing